 The Henry Autograph Collection (Dearborn)

-Steps from the museum complex, this is the most convenient choice.
+Steps from the museum complex, The Henry Autograph Collection is the most convenient choice.
 It allows families to walk back and forth, which is a gift after a long day.

 Hampton Inn by Hilton Dearborn

 Reliable, family-friendly, and typically includes breakfast.
-A practical option for those planning multiple field trips in the area.
+The Hampton Inn is a practical option for those planning multiple field trips in the area.

 The Westin Detroit Metropolitan Airport

-A strong pick for families flying into Michigan, especially if pairing this trip with other Detroit stops.
+The Westin Detroit Metropolitan Airport is strong pick for families flying into Michigan, especially if pairing this trip with other stops in Detroit.

 Final Thoughts